Updated: Dec 2, 2021

 “With no Biblical directive to do so and no mention in the Gospels of the correct date, it wasn’t until the fourth century that church leaders in Rome embraced the holiday.” (click for source)

 If I had to guess—and I’m no expert in this—Yeshua was born just before Passover.
 Here’s why in a nutshell.
 Check out these 5 points.

 Zechariah, the father of John the Baptist, was a priest and according to the Luke passage, there are only five possible times that someone in the Abijah division, as was Zechariah, could have been serving.
 During one of the three feasts or the tenth week after the beginning of the year or nine weeks after Rosh Hashanah.[i]

 For sure, one of these dates (the Feast of Tabernacles), assuming that Elizabeth conceived within a short period of time after Zechariah came home from the Temple, could lead to a winter birth.
 We know that Yeshua was born 15 months after Elizabeth conceived as Miriam conceives in Elizabeth’s sixth month.

 However, it would be highly unlikely for shepherds to be outside on a cold and possibly wet winter night.
-It would make more since that they were with their lambs in the warmer spring in preparation for the Passover, when Lambs would be needed all over Jerusalem.
+It would make more sense that they were with their lambs in the warmer spring in preparation for the Passover when lambs would be needed all over Jerusalem.
 According to Dr. Ziony Zevit, lambing season—when lambs were born—was at this time.[ii]

 Of course, this is just a hypothesis—but a cool one.